jheyman/MMM-BackgroundSlideshow/README.md

 # Module: Background Slideshow

+Customization of the excellent MMM-BackgroundSlideshow module for MagicMirror2:
+- optimized random pick of an image in an arbitrarily complex directory tree (original code was browsing the whole  tree of the specified path, and built a single list will all files...)
+- added title showing the directory name from which the current image was picked.
+- added support for 180deg rotated images (from EXIF data)

 Show a slideshow of images in the background.
 Great for a photo frame from instead of a mirror.

 The `MMM-BackgroundSlideshow` module is designed to display images fullscreen, one at a time on a fixed interval, from one or many directories.
 These images can be shown in order or at random, one directory at a time or all at time.
 The images can transition from one to the other and be shown with no edge (cover) or the enter image(contain).